 Like Marriam, many of the children at Echo Glen have been led astray by parents who perpetuated the mistakes of their parents.
 These children desperately need good adult role models; they need, crave & appreciate positive attention from caring adults.
 They may take your heart as you fall in love with their eagerness to help other children that they view as being worse off than they are.

 These children would love for you to share your passion with them.

 - Tutor kids in various school subjects

 - Mentor – similar to being a Big Brother or Big Sister; just hang out & spend time with one child

 - Help in the Recreation Department – help coach a sport or some other activity.

 How to get involved

-You can volunteer up to 3 times simply by contacting the Echo Glen Outreach Coordinator using the form below:
+You can volunteer up to 3 times simply by contacting the Echo Glen Outreach Coordinator: